Vote at Home Information

 There are several ways to return your ballot once you have voted it:

-- Drop it off at any of the following locations during their normal business hours (click on location name to find hours):
+- Drop it off at the Office of Elections or an Early Voting Center during normal business hours (click on location name for hours):

 Important Dates & Deadlines: